dashingDragon/cafet/README.md

 - [ ] make a statistical graph for products
 - [ ] make a better theme and a custom font
 - [ ] add custom sandwiches
+- [ ] store the global and products' stats somewhere

 For the customer-side app :
 - [ ] add the order page